 Humanitarian parole allows individuals who may be inadmissible or otherwise ineligible for admission into the United States to be in the United States for a temporary period.
 These and other individuals who are not authorized to work may be issued a Social Security card indicating that they may still receive public benefits.
 Boards must ensure that staff members do not refuse services to any individuals based solely on their status as a noncitizens.

 Services provided through the Adult Education and Literacy (AEL) program, unpaid work experience, and volunteer opportunities are examples of benefits that may be provided to individuals who are not permitted to work but who are eligible for TANF benefits.
 AEL may provide classes such as English language acquisition, civics education, and digital literacy.
-Please refer to Section B-1000: Choices Performance Measures for more information on services that may meet performance requirements.

-Boards must be aware of refugee assistance services available in area, such as refugee cash assistance and refugee medical assistance provided through the Office of Refugee Resettlement.
+Refugee assistance services are available in some areas, such as refugee cash assistance and refugee medical assistance provided through the Office of Refugee Resettlement.
 For more information on Afghan humanitarian efforts, refer to WD Letter 02-22, Change 1, issued June 6, 2022, and titled “Afghan Humanitarian Parolee Requirements for Eligible Programs, Including the Child Care and Development Fund—Update.”

 A-400: TANF Time-Limited Benefits and Exemptions